-Glurge: The befriending of a new kid at school stops a suicide.
+Glurge: One boy’s befriending of an outcast new kid at school stops him from committing suicide.

 One day, when I was a freshman in high school, I saw a kid from my class was walking home from school.
 His name was Kyle.
 It looked like he was carrying all of his books.
 I thought to myself, “Why would anyone bring home all his books on a Friday?
 He must really be a nerd.”
 I had quite a weekend planned (parties and a football game with my friend tomorrow afternoon), so I shrugged my shoulders and went on.
 As I was walking, I saw a bunch of kids running toward him.
 They ran at him, knocking all his books out of his arms and tripping him so he landed in the dirt.
 His glasses went flying, and I saw them land in the grass about ten feet from him.
 He looked up and I saw this terrible sadness in his eyes.
 My heart went out to him.
 So, I jogged over to him and as he crawled around looking for his glasses, and I saw a tear in his eye.